 Despite this, there is still an overwhelming number of womxn who choose ‘back door’ abortions.
 According to Ndabula, this is partially a result of the government’s failure to publicise information on accessing free and safe abortions.

 Surveys conducted with high school students from Buffalo revealed that fewer than half of the respondents were aware that abortions are legal on request, giving rise to the common misconception that abortions are only available in extreme circumstances.

 Illegal abortions are also largely a direct consequence of the way female bodies continue to be policed in South Africa and on a global level.
 The stigmatisation of abortion fosters a culture that criminalises womxn and does not acknowledge their individual circumstances or bodily autonomy.

-As Mavuso noted, rural communities often portray abortion as morally wrong or abnormal.
-This can be attributed to the ideal of womxn as having an obligation to reproduce because of their biological capacity to do so, which posits abortion as not fulfilling these obligations.
+Mavuso noted that the idea that abortion is wrong and abnormal is a prevalent and socially constructed one.* This can be attributed to the ideal of womxn as having an obligation to reproduce because of their biological capacity to do so, which posits abortion as not fulfilling these obligations.
 A plethora of myths that have been debunked still circulate that claim abortion can cause cancer, Post-Traumatic Stress Disorder, or infertility.